ForgeRock/forgeops/README-skaffold.md

 # ForgeOps Deployment using Skaffold and Kustomize

-NOTE: This is a work in progress, For the 7.0.0 release, this folder will contain one or more platform samples.

-These skaffold and kustomize artifacts provide an environment for rapid and iterative development of configurations.  `skaffold dev` is used during development, and will continually redeploy changes as they are made.
+These skaffold and kustomize artifacts provide for rapid and iterative development of configurations.  `skaffold dev` is used during development, and will continually redeploy changes as they are made.